coreos/coreos-installer/README.md

 * `coreos.inst.image_url` - The URL of the CoreOS image to install to this device
 * `coreos.inst.ignition_url` - The URL of the CoreOS Ignition config (optional, enter `coreos.inst.ignition_url=skip` to not load an Ignition config)
+* `coreos.inst.platform_id` - The ignition platform ID the coreos image to install to

 ## Using the installer on FCOS or RHCOS